 VIII.
-Investigation of a misconduct allegation
+Investigation of a Misconduct Allegation

-Misconduct allegations of sufficient severity, or allegations which cannot be managed or resolved during an assessment or inquiry, will be brought to the attention of the Dean, via the office of the Vice Dean, for investigation.
-The Vice Dean will appoint an investigating panel.
-When the respondent Weill Medical College faculty member is not a Medical College employee, the decision to proceed to an investigation is at the discretion of the Vice Dean.
+The Associate Dean for Clinical Affairs will appoint an investigating panel.
+When the respondent Weill Medical College faculty member is not a Medical College employee, the decision to proceed to an investigation is at the discretion of the Associate Dean for Clinical Affairs.
 The panel will have reasonable discretion in the scope and sequence of the investigation.
 All proceedings will be confidential, and the panel will have sole discretion regarding if and when the complainant and respondent may attend meetings of the panel.